 Information from the lower Chilkat River fish wheel program is used to estimate the spawning escapements of Chilkat Lake and Chilkat River mainstem sockeye salmon through mark-recapture experiments.
 Sockeye salmon are marked at the fish wheels and ratios of marked to unmarked fish are determined from recaptured fish at spawning locations throughout the valley.
 Since this program began in 1994, the average escapement to Chilkat Lake and the Chilkat River mainstem area are estimated at 115,500 and 33,000 respectively, using mark-recapture methods (Table 4 and 8).
-A dual frequency identification sonar (DIDSON) will be used to enumerate Chilkat Lake sockeye salmon into Chilkat Lake.
+A dual frequency identification sonar (DIDSON) will be used again to enumerate Chilkat Lake sockeye salmon into Chilkat Lake.
 Severe flow reversals and increased in boat traffic into and out of Chilkat Lake have made sockeye salmon enumeration into this system very difficult through visual means.
 Using DIDSON technology to estimate spawning escapement for this stock will improve the quality of escapement estimates for this lake system.
+The goal of this project is to provide an accurate escapement assessment of Chilkat Lake sockeye salmon over a number of years to assess and refine escapement goals for this stock.